Boiler Service Cost

 FAQs

-The time taken for a boiler service will depend on the type of boiler but for most boilers, the timescale will be one to two hours.
+The time taken for a boiler service will depend on the type of boiler, but for most boilers, the timescale will be 1 to 2 hours.
+Extra work, such as repairs or replacing parts, may add to the overall time.

 This will depend on the type of boiler.
 However, a service for the majority of boilers will include a visual inspection, checking seals and electrical components, and cleaning.
+Repairs and replacement of worn parts are not normally included in a service and will be charged separately.

-A boiler should be serviced as a minimum once a year and most warranties and insurance cover will stipulate this level of servicing.
+A boiler should be serviced a minimum of once a year, and most warranties and insurance cover will stipulate this level of servicing.
+Oil-fired and biomass boilers can be serviced more frequently as they do not run as 'clean' as a gas boiler.

 A regular service is more likely to flag any potential concerns or problems with your boiler.
 Small issues can rapidly become big and expensive problems if not dealt with promptly.

 While these are separate tasks, there is no reason they cannot be done on the same day.
 A gas safety certificate is only required for a rental property and must be arranged by the landlord.
+Many of the checks will be similar, including the boiler's condition, seals' effectiveness, and measurement of exhaust gases.

 Most new boilers will require their first service 12 months after installation.
 This may be a condition of the warranty, and it is best practice to ensure the safety of your boiler on an annual basis.